MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-access.md

 ## Manage access for delegated administrators and multitenant applications

-[!INCLUDE[prod_short](../developer/includes/prod_short.md)] customers working with multiple partners may want to control which partner(s) and [multitenant application(s)](administration-center-api.md#authenticate-using-service-to-service-microsoft-entra-apps-client-credentials-flow) can access and administer which environment(s).
+[!INCLUDE[prod_short](../developer/includes/prod_short.md)] customers working with multiple partners might want to control which partners and [multitenant applications](administration-center-api.md#authenticate-using-service-to-service-microsoft-entra-apps-client-credentials-flow) can access and administer which environments.
 Internal global administrators can use the **Partner access** setting in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] to control whether an environment is accessible and administrable by delegated administrators and multitenant applications, and, if so, to control from which Entra tenant(s) these delegated administrators and multitenant applications should come to do so.

 > [!IMPORTANT]
 > Up to ten Entra tenants can be allowlisted per environment to enable them to access and administer the environment.